lestermarch/terraform-azurerm-private-endpoint/README.md

 # Azure Private Endpoints
 This module allows for the provisioning of multiple private endpoints for multiple Azure resources.
 In effect, it allows the consumer to enable private networking for their solution in a single module call, rather than having to define many `azurerm_private_endpoint` resources.
-If a Log Analytics Workspace is provided, network interface metrics will be enabled so ensure compliance with control are met for common compliance initiatives such as ISO27001.
+If a Log Analytics Workspace is provided then network interface metrics will be enabled so as to ensure controls are met for common compliance initiatives such as ISO27001.

 ## Examples